Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television, and games.

 Before their jump into television with a library of characters, William Hanna & Joseph Barbera were considered pioneers of cartoon slapstick and violence.
 During their early years at MGM Studios, they pitched a cartoon idea about a cat and mouse outwitting each other after the studio lacked success with earlier shorts.
-After their short "Puss Gets the Boot" was a hit, more requested shorts about the cat & mouse were made and thus, Tom & Jerry was born.
-Thanks to influence from colleague animator Tex Avery, Tom & Jerry became iconic for their energetic, slapstick comedy and violence.
-The duo have evolved and adapted throughout different periods of animation history, such as the works of Gene Deitch and Chuck Jones, with mixed reception.
-Not to mention the countless merchandising, several television shows, comics, video games and recently a musical...in Japan.
+After their short "Puss Gets the Boot" was a hit, more requested shorts about the cat & mouse were made, and thus, Tom & Jerry was born.
+Thanks to the influence from colleague animator Tex Avery, Tom & Jerry became iconic for their energetic, slapstick comedy and violence.
+The duo has evolved and adapted throughout different periods of animation history, such as the works of Gene Deitch and Chuck Jones, with a mixed reception.
+Not to mention the countless merchandising, several television shows, comics, video games, and recently a musical...in Japan.

 In terms of feature films, that's a different story.
 During their prime years, Tom & Jerry themselves have made special appearances in a couple of movies.
 A prime example is the live-action/animated dance sequence between Gene Kelly and Jerry in Anchors Aweigh.
 To date this review, Tom & Jerry have released a lineup of direct-to-video movies, including crossovers between Wizard of Oz and Johnny Quest.

 However, there was one time in 1993 when Tom & Jerry made their jump into the big screen with their first full-length animated film.
 It was released under Miramax with animation producer Phil Roman taking the director's chair and a cast of recognizable names.
 These credentials would help make the cat and mouse stand out among the others.
 It can work...if given in better hands.